pedrocoquito/boardgamegeek-data-pipeline/README.md

 1) What are the most popular and highly rated board games on BoardGameGeek?
 2) Is there any correlation between game duration and its popularity or rating?
-3) Which designers and publishers have the highest-rated games?
+3)
 4) How have the popularity and ratings of games changed over the years?
 5) Which game categories are the most popular and which have the best ratings?

 ## Data Collection

-The data was collected by directly downloading the file available at the following link: [BoardGameGeek Dataset](https://www.kaggle.com/datasets/andrewmvd/board-games).
+The data was collected by directly downloading the file available at the following link: [BoardGameGeek Dataset](https://www.kaggle.com/datasets/melissamonfared/board-games).
 This dataset contains the following information:

 The dataset contains information about various board games.
 Below is a table describing each available field: